audioprogblog/TestSpace/README.md

 # TestSpace
-Android App developed for Oculus Quest.
+Room-scale Android App developed for Oculus Quest.
 User wears a VR HMD and explores their physical environment.
 User does not have controllers, instead game space is mapped directly to physical space, allowing triggers to be hit by the user's movement.